 Cibus is a leading agricultural biotechnology company that uses proprietary gene editing technologies to develop plant traits (or specific genetic characteristics) in seeds.
-Its primary business is the development of plant traits that help address specific productivity or yield challenges in farming such as traits for weed management and disease resistance.
-These traits are referred to as productivity traits because they can improve farming productivity, profitability and sustainability.
-Certain productivity traits lead to the reduction in the use of chemicals like fungicides, insecticides, or the reduction of fertilizer use, while others make crops more adaptable to their environment or to climate change.
+Its primary business is the development of plant traits that help address specific productivity or yield challenges in farming such as traits addressing plant agronomy, disease, insects, weeds, nutrient-use, or the climate.
+These traits are referred to as productivity traits and drive greater farming profitability and efficiency.
+They do this in several ways, including, but not limited to, making plants resistant to diseases or pests or enabling plants to process nutrients more efficiently.
+Certain of these traits lead to the reduction in the use of chemicals like fungicides, insecticides, or the reduction of fertilizer use, while others make crops more adaptable to their environment or to climate change.
 The ability to develop productivity traits in seeds that can increase farming productivity and reduce the use of chemicals in farming is the promise of gene editing technologies.

-In addition to Cibus' pipeline of five productivity traits, Cibus is developing, through a partner-funded project, sustainable ingredients or materials for the consumer packaged goods industry that do not negatively impact the environment during production, use, or disposal.
+In addition, Cibus is developing, through partner-funded projects, certain alternative plant-based oils or bio-based fermentation products to meet the functional needs of the new sustainable ingredients industry to replace current ingredients that are identified to raise environmental challenges, such as ingredients derived from fossil fuels, materials that cause deforestation, or materials that raise other sustainability challenges.

 Cibus' core technology is its propriety gene editing platform called the Rapid Trait Development SystemTM or RTDS®.
 It is the underlying technology in Cibus' Trait MachineTM process: a standardized end-to-end semi-automated high-throughput gene editing system that directly edits seed companies' elite germplasm.
 It is a timebound, reproducible, and predictable science-based breeding process.
 RTDS is covered by over 500 patents or patents pending.
-The Company considers the Trait Machine process an important technological milestone that represents a breakthrough in the achievement of a standardized high-throughput gene editing system that provides the speed, precision, and scale that is the promise of gene editing.
+It is the core technology platform underpinning the processes at Cibus' first standardized high-throughput (gene editing) trait development facility (Oberlin Facility) and is the industry's first facility of this kind.
+The Company considers the Oberlin Facility an important technological milestone that represents a breakthrough in the achievement of a standardized high-throughput gene editing system that provides the speed, precision, and scale that is the promise of gene editing.

-A key aspect of Cibus' Trait Machine process is that plant traits developed using this technology are indistinguishable from plant traits developed using conventional plant breeding (or, from nature).
+A key aspect of gene editing is that plant traits using this technology are indistinguishable from plant traits developed using conventional plant breeding (or, from nature).
 Because of this, most major jurisdictions have either passed regulations or started processes to introduce regulations that generally treat traits developed using gene editing on the same basis as traits developed using conventional plant breeding.
-All traits developed using RTDS comprise the types of changes that arise naturally in conventional plant breeding programs.
+All traits developed using RTDS, including the Company's five-trait pipeline, comprise the types of changes that arise naturally in conventional plant breeding programs.
 GMO technologies enabled major improvements in farming productivity.
 Unfortunately, because GMO technologies use foreign DNA, or transgenes, the development of major GMO traits has faced headwinds.
 For example, in the European Union (EU), GMO traits were essentially banned, and imports were heavily regulated.
 Changes in place in key countries and presently under consideration in Europe are aimed at harmonizing how gene edited traits are regulated in order to align with regulations for traits from conventional plant breeding.
 These changes highlight the major global evolution away from the heavily regulated GMO technology and acceptance of gene editing technologies.
 This is a big moment for Cibus that the Company has been working towards since its founding.